ibm-cloud-docs/vmwaresolutions/vcenter/vc_networkingonvcenterserver.md

 * You can change the passwords for the admin user and the root user for the customer-managed VMware NSX Edge Services Gateway (ESG).
 The admin credentials are displayed in the VMware Solutions console, but the root credentials are not displayed.
 The passwords for the root user and the admin user are the same.
 * You can change the passwords for admin user and root user for management services NSX ESG.
 The admin credentials are displayed in the VMware Solutions console, but the root credentials are not displayed.
 The passwords for the root user and the admin user are the same.

-### Considerations when changing passwords for NSX-V components
+### Considerations when you change passwords for NSX-V components
 {: #vc_networkingonvcenterserver-change-pwd-nsx-v}
 {: faq}